Naveen9182/One-Chicago/README.md

 Hospitals.csv
 Crime.csv

-These csv files contain the data related to respetive items related to Chicago
+These CSV files contain the data related to respective facilities in Chicago

 CrimeLocalityFinder.py
 HospitalFinder.py
 WashroomFinder.py
 WashroomFinderCoordinates.py

-These python files include program to get the closest facility details by reading the data in the CSV files
+These Python files include a program to get the closest facility details by reading the data in the CSV files

 App.py